libreas/libreas.github.io/ausgabe28/01aleksander/master.md

 [^15]: Original: "What we are doing is comparable to Copernicus
     shattering our geo-centricity, Darwin shattering our
     species-centricity.
-We are shattering andro-centricity, and the change is as fundamental, as dangerous, as exiting.” (Übersetzung im Text von K.A.).
+We are shattering andro-centricity, and the change is as fundamental, as dangerous, as exiting." (Übersetzung im Text von K.A.).

 [^16]: <https://www.ph-freiburg.de/hochschule/zentrale-einrichtungen/bibliothek/suchen/fachgebiete/gender1.html>.